mortalis13/DoubleCommander-Rebuild/README.md

 - when executing go-to-parent command in a drive root (left arrow), the first item is selected (home key trigger)
 - quick search/filter is resetting the default options when the search form is shown
 - delete dialog for WFX plugins (like FTP, ADB) is not blocking the UI during the operation
-- quick search allows to ignore some characters at the beginning, such as "\_-."
+- quick search allows to ignore some characters at the beginning, such as "\_-.!#$..."
-- internal viewer uses "code" view by default for any file type (allows to select text with keyboard)

 ---